radiopiclub/radiopiclub.github.io/documents_en.md

 - The monitor, keyboard, and mouse.

 You can also use the RadioPi in "headless", without using a monitor, keyboard and mouse.
 RadioPi has been configured with SSH, VNC, Avahi services, and is optimized for remote control.
 This is the point of playing the Raspberry Pi.
-For this part, please refer to the Part 7: ["Remote Access RadioPi"](#7-remote-control-radiopi).
+For this part, please refer to the Part 7: ["Remote Control RadioPi"](#7-remote-control-radiopi).

 ## 5. Networking for RadioPi